hdu-hh/Covid19_CQSI_Plan/FAQ.md

 ## What would immunized MDs do for CQSI candidates?

-- checking for risk factors
+- check risk factors
-- informing of the risk
+- inform about the risk
-- vetoing high risk volunteers
+- veto high risk volunteers
-- verifying the self-immunization
+- verify self-immunization

 ## What would immunized psychologists do for CQSI candidates?

-- checking the motivation
+- check the motivation
-- checking the fitness for strict quarantine in a group
+- check fitness for strict quarantine in a group

 ## Why would anyone volunteer as CQSI candidate?